judahpaul16/parallel-geography/README.md

-# Parallel Algorithm Comparison for Weather Data Analysis
+# Parallel Algorithm Comparison for Geographical Data Analysis

 ## Introduction
-This Jupyter Notebook is dedicated to demonstrating and comparing two parallel processing algorithms for weather data analysis.
+This Jupyter Notebook is dedicated to demonstrating and comparing two parallel processing algorithms for geographical data analysis.
 It focuses on calculating the distance between various cities and a given point, leveraging parallel processing techniques to optimize performance.

 ## Overview
 The notebook presents a practical comparison between two different parallel processing approaches: